The Cabinet War Rooms

 For text communication, the exchanged messages through what the U.S. called the SIGABA cipher system, also variously known as the M-134-C, ECM Mark II, CSP 888/889, and ASAM VI.

 As used on the POTUS-PRIME link between Churchill and Franklin Delano Roosevelt, it was a much more secure crypto system than the German Enigma.

-See my page on the weaknesses in the Enigma design and its use for more details on relative security of World War II cipher systems.
+See my page on cryptanalysis at Bletchley Park for more details on relative security of World War II cipher systems.

 For voice communication, as recreated in this Cabinet War Rooms reconstruction, they used something designed by Bell Telephone Laboratories and called the X-System by its developers and operators and SIGSALY by the U.S. Army Signal Corps.